 Brew time has a direct impact on the taste of your cuppa.
-Too short and it’ll be weak and won’t have reached its full flavour potential.
+Too short and it will be weak and won’t have reached its full flavour potential.
 Too strong and it will taste bitter and acidic.

 In tea terms, the perfect time is between 1-3 minutes.
 Some teas need a little longer and some need less though, so we would always advise reading the packaging for further guidance.

-Just like the ‘are you a folder or a scruncher?’ great toilet paper debate, the nation is divided on when to add milk; before or after you pour the tea?
+The great debate.
+The nation is divided on when to add milk; before or after you pour the tea?
 Put in the milk first and it’s less likely to denature, but put it in last and you have more control over how much to add.
 In 2003 however, scientists officially settled the debate when the Royal Society of Chemistry concluded that…brace yourselves… it really doesn’t matter!
 What DOES matter though, according to these same scientists, is the temperature of the water – which leads us to the next point.

 Getting the temperature just right

 Different teas require different temperatures to maximise their flavours.
 Black tea and infusions can take the heat so with these teas use freshly boiled water.
 Green teas taste best with cooler water.
-Aim for around 70-85 degrees Celsius – any hotter and you’ll find it tastes bitter.
-Uaing 65-70 degree Celsius water for whites and 80-85 degrees Celsius for oolongs will get the best from those too.
+Aim for around 80 degrees Celsius – any hotter and you’ll find it tastes bitter.
+Using 70 degree Celsius water for whites and 80 degrees Celsius for oolongs will get the best from those too.

 Step away from the spoon!